How secure is Google Drive? 10 Things You Need to Know About Cloud Security

 - Many organizations don’t have security policies at all.
 Let’s change that.
 For most of us, the need for speed and convenience outweighs angst about security (at least until you have your first security breach).
 The best thing you can do is take ownership of your files and storage, and not rely on your cloud provider to backup your data or restore it when hard times fall.
 Verdict: if you don’t have a company security policy, asking how secure is Google Drive is the wrong question!

 Bottom line: both IT teams and individual employees all need to pitch in to make cloud computing an organizational win.
 You never know when the bad guys might strike.
 It helps also to make sure you are with the most secure provider possible.
-Go check out our Google Drive vs Dropbox Guide to find out why Dropbox might be a safer option.

 So, how secure is Google Drive in your company?
 What are you doing to increase your cloud security?